Dollar slips vs. euro after ECB's Draghi remarks on stimulus program

 Draghi's comments to the European Parliament's Committee on Economic and Monetary Affairs sent the euro higher against the dollar after the common currency earlier hit its lowest level against the greenback in two and a half weeks at $1.11050.

-The euro also rallied to a one-week high of 73.47 pence against the sterling after Draghi's remarks.
+The euro also rallied to a one-week high of 73.47 pence against the sterling after Draghi's remarks EURGBP=D4.

 "The ECB is really in no rush to add stimulus," said Alfonso Esparza, senior currency strategist at Oanda in Toronto.